 - Carminative – Fennel eases the expulsion of intestinal gas and stimulates the peristaltic movements of the intestine.
 It has mild laxative properties.

-- Digestive – It promotes the emptying of the stomach and digestion.
-The plant produces satisfactory results with a bloated stomach, slow digestion, and excess gas in the stomach and belches.
+- Digestive—It promotes stomach emptying and digestion.
+The plant produces satisfactory results, including a bloated stomach, slow digestion, excess gas in the stomach, and belches.

 - Expectorant – Fennel is recommended for bronchial catarrh and colds.